 WarrantsA Warrant is a collection of information sufficient to run an automated train.
 It will set the turnouts for a specified route and drive the train over the route.
-When running, using block occupancy detection and signal configuration, it will make a best effort to control speed according to signal aspects and occupancy and other track conditions ahead.
+When running, using block occupancy detection and signal configuration, it will make a best effort to control speed according to signal aspects or by occupancy of other trains or other track conditions ahead.
 A JMRI Warrant is suggestive of what a warrant does on a prototype railroad, but there is no intention to replicate any particular railroad's mode of operation.
-It is simply the idea of giving an automated train trackage rights to move from point A to point B.
+It is simply the idea of giving an automated train the trackage rights to move from point A to point B.

 It is important that the scale of your layout is known so that the warrant can compute the distances required when encountering signals.
 Go the Warrants panel of Preferences to set the layout scale.
 There are other parameters related to warrants there, that you may wish to change later, but the defaults are generally sufficient without change.
-See Warrant Preferences for information about configuration.
+See Warrant Preferences for information about configuration of warrant parameters.

 - Opening the Occupancy Block Tables is done by either the Tools->Tables->Occupancy Blocks menu item from the menus in the main PanelPro window, or by the Add Items->Occupancy Blocks menu item from the menus of Control Panel Editor.
-How to create OBlock, Portals and OPaths is described in Creating and Editing OBlocks, Portals and OPaths.
+How to create OBlocks, Portals and OPaths using these tables is described in Creating and Editing OBlocks, Portals and OPaths.

-- OBlocks, Portals and Paths can be created using the Circuit Builder tool found in the Control Panel Editor.
+- OBlocks, Portals and Paths can also be created using the Circuit Builder tool found in the Control Panel Editor.
+Here, OBlocks, Portals and OPaths are created by selecting track icons of your layout diagram.
 Initially, the Circuit Builder can be opened using the Open Circuit Builder menu item under the Warrants menu.
 Instructions for use are found in The Circuit Builder.

 More About Getting StartedIn order to create a Warrant you must first have created two or more OBlocks.
 These blocks don't have to be fully defined, but their existence indicates that you are interested in using Warrants, that is, you have a block to start a train and a block to stop it.
 When two or more OBlocks exist Control Panel Editor will change the items under the Warrants menu to be the following menu items.
 The Warrant menu items are: